May Calamawy: Personal life

-Since 2015, Calamawy has resided in the United States.
+In 2015, Calamawy moved to the United States where she lived until the 2020s.
+As of 2026, she lives in London, England.

 She was diagnosed with the autoimmune disease alopecia areata at the age of 22.
 Her alopecia was incorporated into the storyline of her character Dena Hassan in Ramy during the show's second season.

 In October 2023, she signed an open letter for the Artists4Ceasefire campaign calling for a ceasefire in the Gaza Strip during the Gaza war.